• Ferry

 Tip 2.
 Public transportation guide at Busan Port International Passenger Terminal

-From Busan Port International Passenger Terminal, walk approximately 15 minutes to Choryang Station on Busan Subway Line 1 and Busan Station (Gyeongbu Line), which is a KTX and SRT station.
-Busan Central Bus Terminal is located at Nopo Station (Busan Subway Line Line 1), which you can reach in about an hour by public transportation.
+From Busan Port International Passenger Terminal, walk approximately 10 to 15 minutes to Busan Station on Busan Subway Line 1 and Gyeongbu Line, where the KTX and SRT run.
+Busan Central Bus Terminal is located at Nopo Station (Busan Subway Line 1), which you can reach in about an hour away by public transportation.

 Tip.
 Try the Busan-Osaka route!

-* See ferry time and information for Japan ↔ Busan routes
+* See ferry schedule and information for Japan ↔ Busan routes

 (Click the links above to visit the website of each ferry company for more information.)